hfgunay/NCD-Rock-Paper-Scissors/README.md

-# Tic-Tac-Toe as a NEAR contract
+# Rock-Paper-Scissors game as a NEAR contract

 Video demo: [here]()